TongGeorgeWang/RNAcondensatesCVSAXS/README.md

 The MD analysis should only require a standard computer that is able to run the commonly available software below, with enough memory to complete moderate intensity computing tasks. <br />

 **Software Requrements** <br />
+Molecular dynamics pair potentials are derived from [Mpipi](https://www.nature.com/articles/s43588-021-00155-3) <br />
 MATLAB R2021 or later is required to run MD analysis functions <br />
 Some code is used from: Matt J (2025).
-Analyze N-dimensional Convex Polyhedra (https://www.mathworks.com/matlabcentral/fileexchange/30892-analyze-n-dimensional-convex-polyhedra), MATLAB Central File Exchange.
+[Analyzing N-dimensional Convex Polyhedra] (https://www.mathworks.com/matlabcentral/fileexchange/30892-analyze-n-dimensional-convex-polyhedra).

 **License** <br />
 This project is covered under the Apache 2.0 License.